Query & Book Blurb Editing

 And you want to know a secret?
 That novel wasn’t amazing.
 It wasn’t awful, either—but knowing how to package and market my story (hint: that’s the purpose of a query) helped editors and publishers see its potential and understand where it fit in the marketplace.
 That led to a four-way auction and a publishing deal that changed my life.

 Since then, I have helped hundreds of fiction and non-fiction writers craft their queries.
-(I also edit college admission essays.)
-I’ve also sold many of my own novels to publishers simply using a query letter and a sample chapter.
+I’ve also sold many of my own novels to publishers simply using a query letter and a sample chapter, and recently sold my eleventh novel in a multi-six-figure, two-book deal.

 My query success rate is over 90%.